groupdocs-merger-cloud/docs/content/merger/getting-started/features-overview.md

 keywords: ""
 ---

-# Overview #

-GroupDocs.Merger Cloud is a REST API that allows you to join multiple documents and manipulate single document structure across a wide range of .
+GroupDocs.Merger Cloud is a REST API that allows you to join multiple documents and manipulate single document structure across a wide range of document formats.
 Below, the shortlist of possible actions:

 ## Document operations ##